Wize6669/Wize6669/README.md

 <h1 align="center">Hi 👋, I'm William Zapata</h1>
 <h3 align="center">A passionate software developer from Ecuador</h3>

 <p align="justify"> I am a Software Engineering who is passionate about knowledge and exploring new horizons.
 My areas of interest are in Artificial Intelligence, software development and the Internet of Things (IoT).
-In addition to my studies, I enjoy traveling to broaden my horizons and learn from different cultures and perspectives.</p>
+In addition to coding and learning, I enjoy traveling to broaden my horizons and learn from different cultures and perspectives.</p>

 🌱 I’m currently learning **Alexa skills, React, TypeScript**